United States: Full-Staff

 Commonwealth flag: half-Staff

-Governor Tom Wolf has ordered all commonwealth flags on the Capitol Complex, at Commonwealth facilities, and all public buildings and grounds throughout the state to remain lowered to half-staff in honor of fallen Pennsylvania State Police Trooper Landon Weaver.
+Governor Tom Wolf has ordered the Commonwealth flag at the Capitol Complex and throughout all public buildings and grounds throughout the state lowered to half-staff to honor the passing of Pennsylvania State Representatives Mike O'Brien and Sid Kavulich.